 Let’s dive into white clovers and learn how these plants are not always good luck for your grass.

-White clovers are a low-growing, perennial weed spread quickly through pastures, landscape beds, and residential lawns.
+White clovers are a low-growing, perennial weed that spreads quickly through pastures, landscape beds, and residential lawns.
 These are some critical physical features to help you identify the presence of white clovers in your yard:

 These white clover weeds can take over grassy areas by seeding or their creeping stolons, which are stems that produce horizontal roots.
 With the creeping nature of these plants and their clustered florets, your lawn’s appearance can be quickly impacted by the presence of white clovers.